ljenchik/bootstrap-portfolio/README.md

 ### Site is live at https://ljenchik.github.io/bootstrap-portfolio/

 I created my portfolio to showcase my work, skills and knowledge.
-There are links to my projects on GitHub, bio, skills, resume and contact information.
+It includes working links to my projects on GitHub and resume.

 <p float="center">
 <img src="./images/Bootstrap-portfolio1.png" alt="about me information" width="200"/>